RosettaCommons/documentation/Solving-a-Biological-Problem.md

 This problem can be conflated with the protein structure prediction problem when the structure of either protein A, protein B, or both are unknown.
 Protein flexibility can play a role in protein docking.
 For example, high RMSD between the bound and unbound states makes prediction of the bound state from the unbound states difficult.
-On the other hand, biochemical information can be implemented as constraints in the scoring function during docking to (hopefully) improve model accuracy.
+On the other hand, biochemical information can be implemented as constraints [[(see below)|Incorporating-Experimental-Data]] in the scoring function during docking to (hopefully) improve model accuracy.

 ### Docking Two Partners With Known Structures

-Reasonable.
+In this case, (near) atomic-resolution structures have been determined for both interacting partners.
+The docking protocol then
+In a perfect case, the unbound, input structures of both partners have sub-Angstrom RMSD from the bound structures.

 ### Docking Two Partners Where One Structure Is Unknown